 But a few days later the axe was found in the valley where he had worked with it.
 Obviously it was his carelessness that had made him lose the axe.
 "So I have blamed the young man wrongly, " he thought.

-Now when he met his neighbour's son, things looked different.
-The youth by no means looked like a thief: his walk, his looks, his behaviour and talk were all innocent.
+Now when he met his neighbour's son, things seemed different.
+The youth did not look like a thief at all any more: his walk, his looks, his behaviour and talk were all innocent.